razshare/sveltekit-sse/README.md

 > [!WARNING]
 > You should not send any more messages after invoking `lock.set(false)` otherwise your `emit` function will result into an error.\
-> The resulting error is wrapper in `Unsafe<void>`, which you can manage using conditionals
+> The resulting error is wrapped in `Unsafe<void>`, which you can manage using conditionals
 ```js
 lock.set(false)
 const {error} = emit('message', 'I have a bad feeling about this...')